Laendrun/artistfinder/README.md

 For now we can only use the _login with Google_ button from https://artistfinder.world.
 And for now only my Google User is authorized for testing purposes.

+# Improvements / ideas

+- [ ] Moderator role
+  - [ ] Ability to block a user
+  - [ ] Ability to unblock a user
+  - [ ] Ability to force password change for a user
+- [ ] Option to block a user
+- [ ] Option to unlock a user
+- [ ] Option to force a user to change password
+  - User has to change password at next login (must first insert current pass)
+- [ ] Cancel a soft_delete